CsabaDu/CsabaDu.DynamicTestData/README.md

     // which is expected to be the first element in the object array row.
     // The method must be public and static with the exact signature
     // 'string?
 GetDisplayName(MethodInfo, object?[]?)'
-    // to be recognized by the MSTest framework. public static string?
+    // to be recognized by MSTest framework. public static string?
 GetDisplayName(MethodInfo testMethod, object?[] args) => TestDataFactory.GetDisplayName(testMethod.Name, args);